Wedding & elopement guide

 Creating and planning your day can come with a lot to-do's and while it's great to go down the list of wedding norms, my first and strongest suggestion to any couple is to create a day that really rings true to who you are.
 Let me repeat that, create a day that is completely true to who you two are.

 For many couples beginning their wedding/elopement planning starts with finding a place to share the day together, aka a venue.
 With planning a wedding of my own and while working with my couples, finding a wedding venue can be one of the more challenging parts of planning for a variety of reasons.
-When Adam and I got married we didn't know the first thing about wedding planning so how were we to know what was normal and what wasn't for a venue, what was expensive and what was actually reasonable; and then on top of that finding a date that's available for a venue you like can be a challenging element as well.
+While I was planning a wedding I didn't know the first thing about weddings so how was I to know what was normal and what wasn't for a venue, what was expensive and what was actually reasonable; and then on top of that finding a date that's available for a venue you like can be a whole other layer.
 That's why I put together this helpful resource when it comes to looking beyond the conventional wedding venue and into other options for your day.
 I truly believe it all comes back to staying true to who you are and creating a day that really fits you.
-If a ballroom wedding with a cost per fork and spoon just isn't your thing, then consider an AirBNB option with a catering team that can create something more your style.
-With a little out of the norm thinking options such as AirBNB, Hip Camp, National Parks, destination spots and a little planning, you can build something that sets a truly authentic tone.
+If a ballroom wedding with a cost per fork and spoon just isn't your thing, then consider an elopement, or a small backyard wedding or an unconventional place such as a brewery, greenhouse or National Park.
+With a little out of the norm thinking options and some planning, you can build something that sets a truly authentic tone.
 With this, I would also suggest hiring a Wedding Coordinator.
 They can provide resources and help throughout planning and on the day-of so you can really focus on each other and enjoy the planning process as a collaboration rather than a major weight to carry on your own.

 Above all, give yourselves the time and space to sit down and write out what your wedding or elopement looks like for you two when looking at a place to celebrate the day.
 Often times the most unconventional places will surprise you.

-GETTING READY // Lamps and overhead lights mixed with natural light can create an orange-ish color in your portraits.
+GETTING READY // Lamps and overhead lights mixed with natural light can create an orange-ish tone in your portraits.
 I suggest getting ready for your day in an area with lots of windows and natural light, or opening up the area you're getting ready in by pulling back the curtains or opening up the blinds.
-Small, dim rooms (most often in hotels or dimly lit houses) don't always provide the best clean light.
+Small, dim rooms don't always provide the best clean light.
 The area you get ready in should also be a space where you feel relaxed and have room to breathe.

 CEREMONY // If you're planning for an indoor ceremony, natural light can truly be your best friend with large windows to bring in lots of natural light.
 This will give you stunning portraits and more room to capture those real moments.
-For outdoor ceremonies (which I always suggest if you can), two factors to consider with light are... time of day and direction of light.
+For outdoor ceremonies, two factors to consider with light are... time of day and direction of light.
 For ceremonies later in the morning or in the afternoon, the light can become fairly harsh but not to worry.
 With this time of day, it's best to "backlight" yourselves or place the sun behind your officiant or alter area.
 I'm happy to help assist with this and provide some additional information where the sun will be for your date and time of the ceremony.
 You can always find a bit of shade for your ceremony as well, but you may want to consider spotted light coming through the trees overhead and splashing on you and your other half.
-For ceremonies in the evening, I can help work with you on your day-of schedule so you'll have time to capture your ceremony, couple portraits and any group portraits before daylight is lost.
-The light is more warm during the evening, also known as "Golden Hour", but we'll hit on this below a bit more.
+For ceremonies in the evening, I can help work with you on your day-of schedule so you'll have time to capture your ceremony, couple portraits and any group portraits before any daylight is lost.
+The first and last light of the day is the warmest in tone, also known as "Golden Hour", but we'll hit on this below a bit more.

 The time getting ready before your wedding or elopement is such a sincere time.
 Whether you're getting ready separately or together, it's the quiet time to yourselves where the day begins to feel very real.
 Below are a few tidbits to help capture the authenticity of this time.